Scalable Anytime Algorithms for Learning Fragments of Linear Temporal Logic: Experimental evaluation

 \section{Experimental evaluation}

 \colorlet{flie}{red!50!white} \colorlet{sys}{blue!50!white} \colorlet{tool}{green!50!white}

-In this section, we answer the following research questions to assess the performance of our LTL learning algorithm. \begin{description} \item[RQ1:] How effective are we in learning concise LTL formulas from samples? \item[RQ2:] How much scalability do we achieve through our algorithm? \item[RQ3:] What do we gain from the anytime property of our algorithm? \end{description}
+In this section, we answer the following research questions to assess the performance of our $\LTLf$ learning algorithm. \begin{description} \item[RQ1:] How effective are we in learning concise $\LTLf$ formulas from samples? \item[RQ2:] How much scalability do we achieve through our algorithm? \item[RQ3:] What do we gain from the anytime property of our algorithm? \item [RQ4:] How effective are we in the noisy learning setting? \end{description}